全球系列大賽

 MISSION

-Through its commitment to artistic excellence, competition, a tribute to the golden age masters of violin playing, aims to ensure that centuries-old legacy of violin repertoire continues to flourish.
+Through its commitment to artistic excellence, the competition—a tribute to the golden-age masters of violin playing—aims to ensure that the centuries-old legacy of the violin repertoire continues to flourish.
 We regard this body of work as a cultural treasure of humanity—one that should be preserved, cherished, and passed on to future generations.

 ORGANIZER